 System Design

-In vast facilities or localised areas, real-time location systems (RTLS) tags enable people, objects and materials to be tracked digitally in real-time.
+In extensive facilities or localised areas, real-time location systems (RTLS) tags enable people, objects and materials to be tracked digitally in real-time.
 A real-time location system in an intelligent factory can track workers in real-time, enabling critical safety applications such as collision avoidance and safety zoning.
 They will also track critical assets like production equipment, vehicles, and inventories to support enterprise asset management, automation, workflow optimisation and more.
 Healthcare can also benefit from clinical-grade RTLS tags to help track staff, patients and critical medical equipment such as defibrillators in real-time, which helps them deliver vital care in an urgent situation.

 Before describing the details of the development process, a section explaining the approach is required.
 In the first phase, “off-the-shelf” hardware was used, and software was developed.
 Tag's requirements – functional (what it should do) and non-functional (how) are also described in this section.